13 December 2018

-The link to the consultation page can be found can be found on our website.
+The consultation page can be found on our website.
 The window for responses will run until Thursday 17 January 2019.

 The Institute continued its engagement at a Business Breakfast in the Park Plaza Hotel, by Westminster Bridge in London, this morning.

 Sir Gerry Berragan, chief executive of the Institute, said:

 It is so important that we have a world class technical education teaching offer.

 “We know that as a nation we are being held back by a shortage of skills and T Levels will have a key part to play in changing that.

 “Your involvement as leaders in helping to develop the content is invaluable and I hope you will be able to stay engaged for a long time to come.